Old Azeri: Historical attestations

 Ibn Hawqal mentions that some areas of Armenia are controlled by Muslims and others by Christians.

 Abu al-Hasan Ali ibn al-Husayn Al-Masudi (896-956), the Arab historian states:

 Al-Moqaddasi (died late 10th century) considers Azerbaijan as part of the 8th division of lands.
 He states:"The languages of the 8th division is Iranian (al-‘ajamyya).
 It is partly Dari and partly convoluted (monqaleq) and all of them are named Persian".

 Al-Moqaddasi also writes on the general region of Armenia, Arran and Azerbaijan and states:

 Ahmad ibn Yaqubi mentions that the People of Azerbaijan are a mixture of Azari 'Ajams ('Ajam is a term that developed to mean Iranian) and old Javedanis (followers of Javidan the son of Shahrak who was the leader of Khurramites and succeeded by Babak Khorramdin).

-Zakarrya b.
+Zakariya b.
 Mohammad Qazvini's report in Athar al-Bilad, composed in 1275, that "no town has escaped being taken over by the Turks except Tabriz" (Beirut ed., 1960, p.
 339) one may infer that at least Tabriz had remained aloof from the influence of Turkish until the time.

 From the time of the Mongol invasion, most of whose armies were composed of Turkic tribes, the influence of Turkish increased in the region.
 On the other hand, the old Iranian dialects remained prevalent in major cities.
 Hamdallah Mostawafi writing in the 1340s calls the language of Maraqa as "modified Pahlavi" (Pahlavi-ye Mughayyar).
 Mostowafi calls the language of Zanjan (Pahlavi-ye Raast).
 The language of Gushtaspi covering the Caspian border region between Gilan to Shirvan is called a Pahlavi language close to the language of Gilan.

 Following the Islamic Conquest of Iran, Middle Persian, also known as Pahlavi, continued to be used until the 10th century when it was gradually replaced by a new breed of Persian language, most notably Dari.
 The Saffarid dynasty in particular was the first in a line of many dynasties to officially adopt the new language in 875 CE.
-Thus Dari, which contains many loanwords from its predecessors, is considered the continuation of Middle Persian which was prevalent in the early Islamic era of western Iran.
+Thus Dari is considered the continuation of Middle Persian which was prevalent in the early Islamic era of western Iran.
 The name Dari comes from the word (دربار) which refers to the royal court, where many of the poets, protagonists, and patrons of the literature flourished.